Tourism in Sydney

-Tourism in Sydney, Australia forms an important part of the city's economy.
+Tourism in Sydney forms an important part of the city's economy.
 The city received 12 million domestic visitors and 4.1 million international visitors in year ending June 2019.
 The most famous attractions include the Sydney Opera House, and the Sydney Harbour Bridge.
 Other attractions include the Sydney Mardi Gras, Royal Botanical Gardens, Luna Park, the beaches and Sydney Tower.

 Tourism promotion

 The Government of New South Wales operates two relevant programs relevant to Sydney as part of the NSW Tourism Strategy: